ericleasemorgan/discernment/README.md

 # Discernment

 Given a set of documents, the contents of this repository creates a corpus and makes an attempt to measure how the concept of discernment evolves over time.
-To that end, there is the briefest of documentation:
+To that end, here is the briefest of documentation:

    * originals2txt.sh - extract plain text from a set of configured files
    * list-names.sh - output a list of names associated with each file